Skip to content

 Article 66 of Law Number 27 of 2022 Concerning Personal Data Protection also states that "Every Person is prohibited from creating false Personal Data or forging Personal Data with the intention of benefiting themselves or others which may result in harm to others."
 Then Article 68 states that "Every Person who intentionally creates false Personal Data or forges Personal Data with the intention of benefiting themselves or others as referred to in Article 66 is punished by imprisonment for a maximum of 6 (six) years and/or a fine of up to Rp6,000,000,000.00 (six billion rupiahs)."

-Deepfakes have been widely used for manipulating personal identities.
-Generally, deepfakes are used during the identity verification process using biometrics.
-For example, your photo is turned into a deepfake and used when registering for illegal online loan applications, so you become a user of that online loan application without your knowledge.
-That's why it's also important to be cautious when sharing your photo online.
-Then for companies, especially those operating in sectors related to user personal data, it's important to use technology that can prevent deepfake intrusions.
+Deepfakes have been widely used for personal identity manipulation.
+Generally, they are employed during identity verification processes using biometrics.
+For instance, your photo could be deepfaked and used to register for illegal online loan applications, making you an unwitting user of such services.
+That's why it's important to be cautious when sharing personal photos online.
+For companies, especially those dealing with user personal data, it's crucial to utilize technology that can prevent deepfake intrusions.

 Download VIDA Whitepaper here